domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 2.0.6

+* Updated to use the WaniKani v2 API, so it now works again.

 ## 2.0.5

 * Fixed an issue with the lesson/review background images when the numbers were exactly equal to the relevant threshold, instead of above it.